2 officers killed and a 3rd is wounded in a Utah shooting, authorities say

 The man was arrested on charges of aggravated murder, police said in the news release.

-The names of the officers and the suspect have not been released.
+The names of the wounded deputy and the suspect have not been released.

 Tremonton, which has about 13,000 people, is in northern Utah about 75 miles (121 kilometers) north of Salt Lake City at the junction of Interstates 15 and 84.
 It advertises itself as “a favorite midway stop for vacations" to destinations such as Yellowstone National Park, Bryce Canyon and the Grand Canyon.
 It also calls itself “Utah's City of Murals” with a walking tour featuring 18 works of public art.